Configure EIGRP redistribution settings

 Step 6

-Click Ok and Save the settings.
+Click OK and click Save to save the changes.